wilsonify/wilsonify.github.io/content/recipes/SPRING VEGGIE BOWL WITH RED CURRY LIME SAUCE189.md

 1 TBL.
 Now heat up your grill or grill pan to medium-high and lightly grease it up with

 a thin layer of oil.
-Throw on the asparagus and grill those pointy fuckers until all the sides have
+Throw on the asparagus and grill those pointy  ers until all the sides have

 some grill marks and the stalk has a little give when you pick it up with your tongs, 5 to 8